CyberSecurity010110/DragonCustomPDFMaker/README.md

     Edit Pages: Click the "Edit Pages" button to edit pages after they are created.
     Light/Dark Mode: Use the switch to toggle between light and dark modes.
     Save PDF: Click the "Save PDF" button to save the document.
 You can choose the save location and file name.
+    Text Color: Click the "Choose Text Color" button to select a text color.
+    Progress Bar: Monitor the progress of large file operations.

 Code Structure